gabrieldrn/carbon-compose/README.md

 ## Browser 🌐

-You can access the web catalog app at https://www.gabrieldrn.github.com/carbon-compose/api/index.html
+You can access the web catalog app at https://gabrieldrn.github.io/carbon-compose/catalog/index.html.

-You can run the web version by executing the `wasmJsBrowserRun` Gradle task in a terminal:
+Or you can run the web version locally by executing the `wasmJsBrowserRun` Gradle task in a terminal:
 ```
 ./gradlew :catalog:wasmJsBrowserRun
 ```